Gre-mie/PersonalProject/Notes.md

 `!question`: Submit a quesion, should bring up a form for users to submit suggested questions, questions should be text only by default, no links or images.<br>
 (*SCOPE CREEP*: Give a way for owner to set permissions for links and images to be added to questions for some/all users)<br>
-Question should be added to the suggested questions dict
+Question object should be added to the suggested questions dict

-`!commands`: Prints a list of commands available to users, or all commands if owner/admin<br>
+`!commands`: Prints a list of public commands or all commands if owner/admin<br>
-`!commands --help`: Prints a list of commands available to users, or all commands if owner/admin, with a short explanation of what each command does
+`!commands --help`: Prints a list of public commands or all commands if owner/admin, with a short explanation of what each command does

 `!manual`: If owner/admin, prints a manual simular to this page that explains the bot.
 If a user, will print public commands with a more in debth explination (part of the manual)